-Physical geology introduces the processes that are at work changing the Earth today.
+Physical geology introduces the processes that are at work changing the carthory course carthory hours 6

+Earth today.
 Covers rocks and minerals, volcanoes, earthquakes and plate tectonics.
-It also examines how water and wind shape the Earth's surface.
+It also examines how water and wind shape the ${\rm Earth}$ 's surface.
 (L)